 Weight-loss can help improve the harmful effects of excess weight.
 However, many individuals affected by excess weight have difficulty reaching their healthy body weight.

 BMI is a number calculated by dividing a person’s weight in kilograms by his or her height in meters squared.
 BMI is used in determining obesity.

 Obesity is most commonly calculated using BMI.
 An adult with a BMI of 30 or greater is clinically affected by obesity.

 BMI is not used to determine a person’s actual percentage of body fat, but it is a good indicator to categorize weight in terms of what is healthy and unhealthy.

 What are the health risks associated with obesity?

 There are more than 40 medical conditions that are associated with obesity.
-Individuals who have obesity are at risk of developing one or more of these serious medical conditions.
+Individuals affected by obesity are at risk of developing one or more of these serious medical conditions, causing poor health or, in severe cases, early death.
+In fact, more than 112,000 annual deaths are attributable to obesity.
 The most prevalent obesity-related diseases include: